Straightforward Prices

 Typically a lawyer’s hourly rate is reflective of how many years they have been practising law.
 A more expensive rate does not automatically mean they are a better lawyer.
 It means they have been practising longer.

-Not all legal process prices will include everything that will be required to get you to completion.
-In all processes you will pay for the professionals involved.
-But not all pricing clearly indicates that you will also be required to pay for Financial Disclosure, Drafting of an Agreement, sharing documents with the other side, disbursements, reviewing and communications, Court Fees, or as is the case with mediation, Independent Legal Advice (ILA) at the end of your process.
+But not all pricing clearly indicates if you will also be required to pay for necessary services such as financial disclosure, agreement drafting, document sharing, disbursements, reviews, communications, Court fees, or as is the case with mediation, Independent Legal Advice (ILA) at the end of your process.
 Be sure to fully understand what is included in the price and what is not.

-Deciding on a legal process, should not be based on price alone.
+Deciding on a legal process should not be based on price alone.
 The best process is the process that works best for your family.
 Make your decisions based on the realities of your situation, the qualifications of the professionals involved and ultimately what is a good fit for you and your situation.